 The IPA concludes that it does not need to include any extraordinary measures in the 2022 Procurement Plan to assure reliability over the five-year planning horizon.
 However, the IPA plans to continue to monitor the resource adequacy in Zone 4.
 The IPA notes the contributions of wind and solar capacity to meeting resource adequacy in Zone 4.
-As noted before, the new planning resources with a signed GIA and under construction consist entirely of wind and solar capacity.
+As noted above, the new planning resources with a signed GIA and under construction consist entirely of wind and solar capacity.
 Most of these are projects from the IPA's competitive procurements.
 The majority of the resources which are active in the interconnection queue at either Phase 1 or Phase 3 are also wind and solar resources which were part of the IPA's RPS procurements.
 In all, wind and solar capacity constitutes 88% of all the new planning resources that have been considered in this analysis and which are critical to meeting resource adequacy in Zone 4.
-The IPA notes that as the LCR margin tightens, and depending on what gets enacted in new RPS reforms, the development of renewable resources, in particular wind and solar, is going to be key to resource adequacy in Zone 4.
+The IPA notes that as the LCR margin tightens the development of renewable resources, in particular wind and solar, is going to be key to resource adequacy in Zone 4.
+Recently enacted Public Act 102-0662 is expected to be a catalyst for such development.